SF-WDI-LABS/public-library-app/2_library_users.md

 ### Bonuses

+* Hide the "Join" button on Library show page if the logged in user has already joined the library
 * Implement `edit`, `update` and `destroy` for libraries.
 * Add books to the application
     - For starters, create a `Book` model and all its associated views.